Ylvauk/git-intro/readme.md

 scratch.
 This time however, you create a remote repository in GitHub to save your work there.
 You finish your MVP and go talk to a bunch of investors.
-One of them gives you a million dollars to finish building it out! 🤑 You decide hire all your WDI classmates to help you finish the app and take it to market.
+One of them gives you a million dollars to finish building it out! 🤑 You decide hire all your SEI classmates to help you finish the app and take it to market.

 After you figure out what features you want your classmates to build, one of them asks how they can start working on the codebase.
 You have the code on your